Root3141/Snake-Game/README.md

 # Classic Snake Game

 Just a simple clone of the classic snake game made in Python using pygame.

-Eat to grow and avoid collision with walls as well as yourself.
+Eat to grow and avoid collisions.

 Have fun!